-- O Provide orientation training for new hires prior to commencement of work. - O In the event of employee resignation, there is information retention, employee opinion, suggestion compiled for organizational assessment for the purpose of process improvement within the organization. - O Provide training drill for firefighting, and fire evacuation for no less than 40% of the employee population, and for employee evacuation drill annually. - O Provide knowledge for first aids - O Measure work environment quality annually - O Announce and distribute safety regulation, occupational health, and work environments of the office which have been improved and modified for employees throughout adequately. - O As a result of the gradual recovery from the Covid-19 Pandemic, the Company announced the modification of conference both in physical form and VDO conference with purchase of software and essential equipment, internet network improvement to enable visual and sound presentation with clarity and efficiency.
+- 1. Provide orientation training for new hires prior to commencement of work. - 2.
+In the event of employee resignation, there is information retention, employee opinion, suggestion compiled for organizational assessment for the purpose of process improvement within the organization. - 3.
+Provide training drill for firefighting, and fire evacuation for no less than 40% of the employee population, and for employee evacuation drill annually. - 4.
+Provide knowledge for first aids - 5.
+Measure work environment quality annually - 6.
+Announce and distribute safety regulation, occupational health, and work environments of the office which have been improved and modified for employees throughout adequately. - 7.
+As a result of the gradual recovery from the Covid-19 Pandemic, the Company announced the modification of conference both in physical form and VDO conference with purchase of software and essential equipment, internet network improvement to enable visual and sound presentation with clarity and efficiency. - 8.
+Promote and support physical exercise, and activities for physical and mental health.